 2) Psyche up on the way there by visualizing the workout in your head.
 See yourself going through each of your exercises and dominating the weights.

-6) Stick with a muscle building workout plan for 12 weeks, minimum.
+4) Don’t be a program hopper.
 The best way to see zero results is by jumping from one routine to the next from week to week.

 Sure, the deadlift is a better exercise for your posterior chain than the glute ham raise.
 But you can’t deadlift with a lot of volume every day.
 If you’re really strong you might not be able to do more than a couple of sets of deadlifts per month.

 With the glute ham you can hit it every day if need be and there is minimal joint or CNS stress.

 19) If you want traps like the late, great Road Warrior Hawk (and who doesn’t?) you should add in some Olympic pull variations like snatch grip high pulls.

 20) Do high intensity conditioning either immediately after strength training or as a separate workout on the same day, 4-8 hours later.

 21) Before doing anything in the gym always ask yourself a couple questions.
 Will it help me?
 How?
 If you can’t come up with a good answer don’t do it.

 22) Your goals and what you do during workouts should always coincide.